 By Lesley Garrett

-On Sept.
-29, the Federal Energy Regulatory Commission the abandonment of the Tennessee Gas Pipeline, a key step in converting the pipeline to transport natural gas liquids.
+A company statement insists that there is a strong interest in this opportunity to transport products from the Utica and Marcellus basins to the Gulf Coast.
 Built in 1944 and stretching about 11,800 miles to carry natural gas from South Texas to New York, the pipeline slices through Rowan county along its route.

 Kinder Morgan, owner of the pipeline, submitted the request as part of their "Abandonment and Capacity Restoration Project," which involves selling the pipeline to its natural gas liquid project, the Utica Marcellus Texas Pipeline.